 There are certain parts of your gear that are absolutely essential to your well-being on any mission.
-Your boots are definitely one of the main essentials that help you get the job done.
+Tactical footwear is definitely one of the main requirements that help you get the job done.
 From protecting your feet to providing support and comfort to carry through every mission with your head in the game, your boots are a serious matter.
-When it comes to caring for military boots, there are a few things you can do to help extend these essentials to make sure they last mission after mission.
+When it comes to caring for military boots, there are a few things you can do to help extend your footwear to make sure they last mission after mission.

-2. Check your soles
+2. Check Your Soles

 Once you have achieved perfectly broken-in boots, you may be tempted to just hang on to them until you retire to avoid the hassle again.
 However, while most tactical boot shafts are made to last, your soles are a different matter.
 The soles of shoes are designed for durability and high performance, with features like superior traction and shock absorption.
 However, they can still undergo wear and tear due to the weight they bear.
 That’s why many tactical boots have the option of replaceable soles.
 If you have that type of boot, part of your military boot care is to consistently check your soles.
 A worn-down sole isn’t going to do you much good on the field, so make sure you still have good traction and the rubber isn’t worn down to the outsole.